Mirabolic/mirabolic/README.md

 a CDF, or comparing two of them, one often wishes for something akin to a confidence interval.

 Somewhat surprisingly, it is possible to compute these intervals exactly.
-(More precisely, suppose we draw n samples and consider the i-th smallest; if the probability distribution is continuous, then the distribution of the corresponding quantile has a Beta distribution.)
+(More precisely, suppose we draw a sample of $n$ observations and consider the $i$-th smallest; if the probability distribution is continuous, then the distribution of the corresponding quantile has a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).)

 We provide a simple function for plotting CDFs with credibility envelopes; one invokes it by calling something like: